kowaalczyk/lillian-file-manager/README.md

 Main responds to request message 'userConfig' with message with the same name containing whole userData.

+Main sends message 'endOfStream' when whole stream was successfully parsed.

 Main responds to requests for adding, updating and deleting using message 'actionResult'.
 This message contains bool variabe informing if requested action was performed and message about action.
 Example:
 ```javascript
 {